aLegoz/mtgm_gtnh_texture_pack/README.md

-# MTGM-Texture-pack-Minecraft-1.7.10
+# MTGM-Texture-pack

-MTGM Texture pack for Minecraft 1.7.10 , ic2, gregtech5
+MTGM Texture pack for Minecraft 1.7.10 based on Greg Tech New Horisons modpack.

-Project dropped.
-Original author Alego22, all credits to him.
+Author Alego22.